ethz-msrl/ethercat_ros_configurator/readme.md

 - `type`: The type of the device.
 This should be the name of the device SDK package.
 It is the name by which the device class is registered in the `EthercatDeviceFactory`.
 Check the respective device SDK's documentation for the correct name, or refer to the "Registration Name" column in the table in [Supported Device SDKs](#supported-device-sdks) section.
 - `name`: The name of the device.
 This is the name by which the device will be referred to in the ROS topics and services.
 It should be unique for each device.
 - `configuration_file`: The path to the configuration file for the device.
 This file should be in the `config` directory (or a subdirectory) of the package.
 The configuration file should contain the parameters required to configure the device.
 The parameters are specific to the device and should be documented in the respective device SDK's documentation.
 - `ethercat_bus`: The name of the EtherCAT bus to which the device is connected.
 This is usually `eth0`.
 For each ethernet port on the computer, a separate bus is created.
 Bus names can be found by running the `ifconfig` command in the terminal.
 Note that, for each different bus, a separate instance of the `EthercatMaster` class is created.
 Therefore, devices on different buses will not be able to communicate with each other and a separate master is created for each bus.
+Any form of data exchange logic between two separate EtherCAT buses will have to be user defined, but is possible in theory since the same computational unit (running ROS) is in-charge of all the EtherCAT masters created using this package.
 - `ethercat_address`: The address of the device on the EtherCAT bus.
 The address should be unique for each device on the bus.
 It serves as the identifier for the device on the bus.
 Unlike several industrial PLCs this package doesn't support automatic assignment of address.
 See the important note after this list for more information related to the address.
 - `thread_frequency`: The frequency at which the device's own worker thread should run.
 This is the frequency at which the device's command and feedback data is updated.
 The frequency should be in Hz.
 - `initial_mode_of_operation`: The initial mode of operation for the device.
 The mode of operation is a parameter specific to the device and should be documented in the respective device SDK's documentation.
 The mode of operation is the mode in which the device operates.
 The mode of operation can be changed through the ROS interface.
 The initial mode of operation should be set to the mode in which the device should start operating.
 The value of 8 in the example script corresponds to the "Cyclic Synchronous Position Mode" for both Nanotec C5E-1-21 and Maxon EPOS4 motor controllers.